 ARP 2600 (1971)

 This semi-modular synth had hard wired and patch-cord routing capabilities while it could also be triggered using the ARP 1613 Sequencer.
-With three oscillators and a variety of waveforms available, it was favoured by producers like Daniel Miller and Martin Hannett to make synthetic percussive sounds on early records by FAD GADGET, DEPECHE MODE, THE DURUTTI COLUMN and JOY DIVISION.
-Its circuitry later formed the basis of the famous Simmons SDSV drum synthesizer set.
+With three oscillators and a variety of waveforms, it was favoured by Daniel Miller and Martin Hannett to make synthetic percussive sounds for FAD GADGET, DEPECHE MODE, THE DURUTTI COLUMN and JOY DIVISION.
+Its circuitry later formed the basis of the Simmons SDSV.
 But the ARP 2600 could do gentle as well, as on DEPECHE MODE’s ‘Waiting For The Night’.

 ARP ODYSSEY (1972)

-This two oscillator 37 note duophonic synth was effectively a scaled down version of the ARP 2600.
+This two oscillator duophonic synth was effectively a scaled down version of the ARP 2600.
 All its parameters were editable via sliders and buttons on the front panel instead of knobs which made it very player friendly.
 It also had a sample-and-hold function and in a later version, three pressure sensitive pads to bend pitch or induce vibrato.
-This was the distinctive sound of ULTRAVOX’s synth solos as played by Billy Currie as the Jimi Hendrix of the synthesizer!!
-It has also been used by KRAFTWERK, TANGERINE DREAM, JOHN FOXX, GARY NUMAN and AIR.
+This was the distinctive sound of ULTRAVOX’s synth solos as played by Billy Currie.
+It has also been used by KRAFTWERK, TANGERINE DREAM, JOHN FOXX and GARY NUMAN.